MathieuTuli/maps-data-generator/README.md

 - Building footprint (array of lat/lon points)

 ## How to use ##
-First we need to generate API keys for Google Maps and Open street maps.
+First we need to generate API keys for Google Maps, Google Earth Engine API, and Open street maps.

 ***For Google Maps***
 Each Google Maps Web Service request requires an API key or client ID.
 API keys